 2. Garlic (Allium sativum)

-This herb is popular for more than its delicious flavor.
-There are special sulfur-containing antioxidants in garlic, which are great for lowering bad cholesterol.
-An Australian study found that it can lower LDL by 8%.
+This herb is popular for more than its delicious aroma.
+There are special sulfur-containing antioxidants in garlic, which are great for lowering bad cholesterol.2 An Australian study found that it can lower LDL by 8%.
 Garlic also boosts "good cholesterol" and high-density lipoproteins (HDL) that remove plaque and improve blood flow.
 Add raw garlic to sandwiches and salads or cook it into your favorite sauces.
 If you are feeling daring, eat a bit of the clove on its own.

 3. Green Tea (Camellia sinensis)

 Green tea contains high concentrations of a very powerful antioxidant called epigallocatechingallate.
-Studies have found that this antioxidant greatly reduces the buildup of LDL.
-In addition, both the cathechin and polyphenols contained within help prevent bad cholesterol from being absorbed into the intestines.
+Studies have found that this antioxidant greatly reduces the buildup of LDL.3 In addition, both the cathechin and polyphenols contained within help prevent bad cholesterol from being absorbed into the intestines.
 Sipping a cup of green tea in the morning or during the day is the best choice of beverage if you want to protect your heart.

-4. Dandelion Root (Taraxacum officinale)
+4. Dandelion (Taraxacum officinale)

 5. Sacha Inchi (Plukenetia volubilis)

 Since it is such a common health problem nowadays, there are many and more herbal remedies and foods that can help those who need to regulate their cholesterol levels.
 For example, olives (Olea europaea) and their cold-pressed oil are prized as a good culinary substitution to lower LDL cholesterol levels.
-Likewise, flaxseed oil (Linum usitatissimum) has also been extensively used for this purpose, although its human consumption remains controversial because of the potential toxicity of linamarin, one of its active compounds.
+Likewise, flax seed oil (Linum usitatissimum) has also been extensively used for this purpose, although its human consumption remains controversial because of the potential toxicity of linamarin, one of its active compounds.

 - Centers for Disease Control and Prevention, Cholesterol Facts | Heart Disease Facts